alexbernier17/esspera/README.md

 ### Running the back-end web services used by the front-end
 1. Navigate to the [Server](Server) folder and run the command: `npm install` to install the required packages to run the back-end web services
 2. Edit the .env file and fill in the required value
-3. To start the back-end web services, run the command: `node Server.js`
+3. To start the back-end web services, run the command: `npm start`
 ### Running the front-end web application
 1. Navigate to the [front-end](front-end) folder and run the command: `npm install` to install the required packages to run the web application
 2. To start the front-end web application, run the command `npm start`.
 It should automatically start a web browser session, otherwise from a web browser, simply go to http://localhost:3000